-We did a shorter husky sledding experience at Hotel Iso-Syöte, and Laurence also did a two-day husky safari up in Rovaniemi with Bear Hill Husky Safaris, which was a very hands-on experience that included an overnight cabin stay and feeding and cleaning up after the dogs.
+We did a shorter husky sledding experience at Hotel Iso-Syöte.
+Laurence has also done a 2 day husky safari in Rovaniemi with Bear Hill Husky Safaris, which was a very hands-on experience that included an overnight cabin stay and feeding and cleaning up after the dogs.

 5. Enjoy the Finnish Sauna Experience

 Someone told us that the only Finnish word commonly used in the English language is “sauna” and we don’t pronounce it correctly (it’s “sowna” not “sawna”).
 Saunas are an integral part of Finnish culture and historically were the place where many major life events would take place from birth to death.

 There are three major types of saunas: smoke sauna (savusauna), wood-heated sauna, and electric sauna.
 The smoke sauna is the most traditional type of sauna, the wood-heated sauna are the most common in the countryside, and the electric saunas are the least traditional but most abundant in the cities and apartment complexes.

-Birch branches (a native tree) are often brushed or hit against the skin and this is believed to be good for the skin and circulation.
-Read this informative article for more about the basics of Finnish sauna etiquette.
+Birch branches (a native tree) are often brushed or hit against the skin during a sauna.
+This is believed to be good for the skin and circulation.
+You can read this informative article for more about the basics of Finnish sauna etiquette.

 For the full winter sauna experience, you should consider doing a sauna next to a lake so you can cool off with a plunge into the icy water.
 It’s invigorating as Laurence found out, but not for the faint of heart!
-Having roasted sausages and beer is a very typical Finnish after-sauna experience.
+Having roasted sausages and cold beer is a very typical Finnish after-sauna experience.

 6. Sail on an Ice Breaker Boat

-Formerly owned by the Finnish government, today it is used to give visitors an idea of what an operational ice breaker is capable of doing.
-There is also the option of taking a swim in the sea while wearing a full survival dry suit!
+Formerly owned by the Finnish government, today the Icebreaker Sampo is used to give visitors an idea of what an operational ice breaker is capable of doing.
+There is also the option of taking a swim and floating in the sea while wearing a full survival dry suit!